-My Favorite Hotels Stays of 2017
+My Favorite Hotels of the Year

 Since I travel about three hundred days a year, I spend most nights of my life in hotel rooms across the world.
 In the last five years, I've stayed in every type of accommodation you can imagine: from big resorts, to boutique finds, to glamping in the forest, to Airbnb's.
 I love hotels - I love researching them, finding them, reading about them, and exploring them once I arrive.
 What I've learned is sometimes where you stay makes all the difference to the trip, and sometimes it doesn't matter at all.
 Some places are worth the splurge - and others are not.
 What I look for in hotels when I research now is unique features, stylish design, and amazing service.
 I dedicate a lot of time to planning what hotels I book.
 So here's a roundup of my favorite finds of 2017.